Cephalotaxus hainanensis

 Cephalotaxus hainanensis is a species of conifer known by the common name Hainan plum-yew.
-It is endemic to the island of Hainan in southern China.
-It is possibly a synonym of Cephalotaxus mannii.
+It is native to southern China (Hainan, Guangdong, Guangxi, and Yunnan), southeastern Tibet, and Myanmar, Thailand, and Vietnam in northern Indochina.

+Description

+When mature it is a tree 10-20 m tall.
+It has sickle-shaped or straight leaves, 2.0–4.5 cm long and 3.5–4.5 mm wide, with a truncate, circular truncate or nearly cordate base and an acute or slightly acute apex with edges rolling downwards when dry.
+Male cones are approximately 4–7 mm long, and seeds are 2.2–2.8 cm long and obovate-elliptic or obovoid.

+Range and habitat

-This species grows in warmer temperate and subtropical rainforest habitat.
-When mature it is a tree 10 to 20 meters tall.
+This species grows in warmer temperate and subtropical montane rainforests.
+It inhabits mixed forests and forested ravines from 800-1200 m elevation.
 It is sometimes a dominant species in the local ecosystem.

+Taxonomy

+The species was first described by Hui-lin Li in 1954.
+It was formerly considered endemic to the island of Hainan, and some considered it a synonym of Cephalotaxus mannii.
+A 2013 revision of the genus Cephalotaxus affirmed its status as a distinct species, and identified C. harringtonia var. thailandensis as a synonym.

+Conservation

+The IUCN Red List assessed the species as Endangered, based on distribution only in Hainan.
+The species is now considered to have a wider distribution in mainland China and northern Indochina.

+Uses

 C. hainanensis is suggested to have antileukemia activity, and is widely used as an herbal remedy in China.
 Exploitation of the bark and leaves is a potential threat to this species.
 Logging has historically been a cause of its decline, but as logging is no longer allowed on Hainan, much of the pressure is currently from illegal harvesting for Chinese remedies.